-102. The August 31 Decision violates APA section 706(2)(A) because it concludes that the Tribe only has five members, relies on the 1998 Resolution which is invalid because it was not adopted by a majority of the Tribe's members, and relies on an enrollment of the Burleys into the Tribe which was not approved by a majority of the Tribe's members.

-103. The August 31 Decision violates APA section 706(2)(A) because it abdicates the Secretary's fiduciary duty to the Tribe and its members.
+- 102. The August 31 Decision violates APA section 706(2)(A) because it concludes that the Tribe only has five members, relies on the 1998 Resolution which is invalid because it was not adopted by a majority of the Tribe's members, and relies on an enrollment of the Burleys into the Tribe which was not approved by a majority of the Tribe's members. - Secretary's fiduciary duty to the Tribe and its members.
 Under the IRA, the Secretary has a duty to ensure that the Department recognizes only a legitimate tribal government that reflects the participation of a majority of the Tribe's membership.
-In addition, under section 450J of PL 638, the Secretary has a fiduciary duty to ensure that any tribal organization that receives federal funds to support tribal government, programs and services actually uses those funds to provide services and assistance to the tribe's members in a fair and uniform manner.

-104. The August 31 Decision is arbitrary and capricious because the AS-IA failed to consider relevant evidence bearing on the issues before him and ignored evidence contradicting his position.
-This evidence includes, but is not limited to:

-- Personal genealogies and other information submitted to the BIA in response to the BIA's 2007 public notice regarding Tribal organization, which demonstrate that there are currently several hundred adult members of the Tribe; - b.
-The Tribe's current roster of adult members submitted with Plaintiffs' May 3, 2011 briefing, which demonstrates that there are currently several hundred adult members of the Tribe; - Information showing that the 1998 Resolution was adopted without the participation or consent of a majority of the Tribe's adult members at that time; and d.
-Evidence of irregularities and improprieties in Burley's attempt to displace Mr.Dixie as Tribal chairperson and take control of the Tribe for herself.
+In addition, under section 450J of PL 638, the Secretary has a fiduciary duty to ensure that any tribal organization that receives federal funds to support tribal government, programs and services actually uses those funds to provide services and assistance to the tribe's members in a fair and uniform manner. - 104.
+The August 31 Decision is arbitrary and capricious because the AS-IA failed to consider relevant evidence bearing on the issues before him and ignored evidence contradicting his position.
+This evidence includes, but is not limited to: - a.
+Personal genealogies and other information submitted to the BIA in response to the BIA's 2007 public notice regarding Tribal organization, which demonstrate that there are currently several hundred adult members of the Tribe; - b.
+The Tribe's current roster of adult members submitted with Plaintiffs' May 3, 2011 briefing, which demonstrates that there are currently several hundred adult members of the Tribe; - Information showing that the 1998 Resolution was adopted without the participation or consent of a majority of the Tribe's adult members at that time; and